CalvesGEH/VoiceCraftAPI/README.md

 ## Installing

-Currently, the API is only supported on Ubuntu/Debian systems but that may change in the future if enough people want other distributions.
+Currently, the API is only natively supported on Ubuntu/Debian systems, but that may change in the future if enough people want other distributions.
+Alternatively, the API can be run on Windows / macOS using Docker.

 ### Automatic